-First, assure the ads in your test are labeled within AdWords.
+First, assure the ads in your test are labeled within Google Ads.
 Then, download the ad data that is involved in the test, and use the labels in the ‘Row Labels’ section of your Pivot Table as seen below:

 Use a calculated field to get the CTR, Conversion Rate and potentially Conversion per Impression (or) Impressions Until Conversion numbers.
 To do this right, click the pivot table and select ‘calculated field’:

 At the end, you can format things nicely, and see the results of your latest ad test either account-wide, campaign-wide, or at ad group level as seen below:

 The last step for ad testing with Excel is finding significance levels for your ad test.
 In the example, we use the ‘conversion/impression’ metric to judge performance.